This post may include affiliate links.

 It helps you cleanse the energies in the body.
 And even if you’re a bit sceptical and feel like it’s a bit new age and woo woo, you should still consider trying it and see how you feel first!!
 I seriously think it’s a life changing self care tip.

 Related content: 3 Simple, Spiritual Psychology Books For Tough Times

-I am a firm believer, from my person experience, that our life is only as good as our beliefs.
+I am a firm believer from my personal experience, that our life is only as good as our beliefs.

-We can goal set, time manage and follow everything in the books we read, but if our beliefs aren’t there, then making these things a habit or a ritual is impossible.
+We can goal set, time manage and follow all the self care ideas that we read, but if our beliefs aren’t there, then making these things a habit or a ritual is impossible.

 Our beliefs are part of our internal markers.
 It’s the why we do what we do.

 For example, I struggled for a long time with energy.
 I was napping everyday.
 My sleeping habits were poor.
 And I knew this was all due to my fluctuating foods habits.

 My eating was all over the place.
 I’d eat really well one day and then the whole weekend I’d eat foods I knew made me sluggish.
 I would feel tired and lethargic after eating and I knew why.
 It was the things I was choosing to eat (and not to eat).

 Slowly I changed those habits.
 But the only way I was able to change them was when I started researching and learning about food.
 I learnt before I started to cut out certain foods.
 And I told myself that if I didn’t feel good about what I was doing, I could always go back to my usual routine tomorrow.

 But the real change happened when I started telling myself that my body was my temple.
 I needed to nourish and respect my body because it does so much, all day, everyday.
 And if I really wanted to feel better, I needed to think about what the foods I prioritized were doing to my body.